EnterpriseDB/tpa/docs/src/index.md

 clusters as specified by TPA (Trusted Postgres Architecture), a set of reference architectures that document how to set up and operate Postgres in various scenarios.
-TPA represents the best practices followed by EnterpriseDB (and formerly, 2ndQuadrant), and its recommendations are as applicable to quick testbed setups as to production environments.
+TPA represents the best practices followed by EDB (and formerly, 2ndQuadrant), and its recommendations are as applicable to quick testbed setups as to production environments.

 (You can skip straight to the [TPAexec installation